abihlo/pinnsSWE/README.md

 # Physics-informed neural networks for solving the shallow water equations on the sphere

-Accompanying code for the paper "Physics-informed neural networks for the shallow-water equations on the sphere", https://arxiv.org/abs/2104.00615.
+*Accompanying code for the paper "Physics-informed neural networks for the shallow-water equations on the sphere" by A. Bihlo and R.O.
+Popovych, https://arxiv.org/abs/2104.00615.*

 We propose to use a variation of physics-informed neural networks to solve the shallow-water equations on the rotating sphere.
 The shallow-water equations are the canonical test bed for developing novel algorithms for the dynamical core of weather and climate prediction models.
 Here we show that a neural network based algorithm can produce accurate solutions to the shallow-water equations in latitude-longitude coordinates.

 In our paper we present 4 different canonical test cases for the shallow-water equations on a rotating sphere, originally proposed by Williamson et al. [J. Comput.
 Phys.
 102, 211-224, 1992].
 These test cases are: